IntelSoftware/SYCL_101/03_Modern/7_lambdas.rst

 ===========

-As the lambda expression is the same as the ordinary function, its body can contain anything that's allowed in function body.
-It means that lambda body, similarly as function body, can access:
+As the lambda expression is the same as the ordinary function, its body can contain anything that's allowed in a function body.
+This means that a lambda body, similar to a function body, can access the following:

-* captured variables from the enclosing scope,
+* captured variables from the enclosing scope
-* parameter,
+* parameter
-* locally declared variables,
+* locally declared variables
-* class data members (when lambda is declared inside a class and :code:`this` is captured),
+* class data members (when lambda is declared inside a class and :code:`this` is captured)
-* variables with static storage duration (like global variables).
+* variables with static storage duration (like global variables)

-Let's take a look at the code example.
-We would like to print the elements of declared vector together with information if the number is even or odd.
-The vector declaration is as followed:
+Let's look at the code example.
+We would like to print the elements of the declared vector together with information that includes whether the number is even or odd.
+The vector declaration is as follows:

 .. code-block:: cpp

    std::vector<int> v {1, 2, 3, 4};

-And now, we can prepare the function printing number and information :code:`is even` or :code:`is odd`.
+Now, we can prepare the function printing number and see[[[I added verb. is "see" the best one?]]] the :code:`is even` or :code:`is odd`.

 .. code-block:: cpp